PixoVR/docs-doxygen/README.md

 ## Usage

-To use this, create a `documentation` folder at the root of your SDK (sub)module.
+Create a `documentation` folder at the root of your repository.

-In the `documentation` folder, clone this repository:
+In the new `documentation` folder, clone this repository:

 `git submodule add https://github.com/PixoVR/docs-doxygen.git`